List of shared parenting legislation: Minnesota

 In 2011, Minnesota legislators introduced House Bill 322.
 Before it was introduced, Minnesota had a presumption that parents should be granted at least 25% of the parenting time.
 This bill initially sought to increase that number to 45%, but was amended to increase parenting time only up to 35%.
 This bill passed the Minnesota House by an 86 - 42 vote, and passed the Minnesota Senate by a 46 - 19 vote.
 After hearing from proponents such as the Center for Parental Responsibility, and opponents including the Family Law Section of the Minnesota Bar and battered women's advocates, Governor Mark Dayton decided not to sign the bill, thus causing a pocket veto.

 House Bill 2699 was introduced in Minnesota in 2017.
 This bill aimed to increase the presumed minimum parenting time to 40%, unless both parents agreed otherwise.
 This bill died in chamber.

 Minnesota drafted House Bill 46 in 2019.
 This bill would require that, upon the request of either parent, there be a rebuttable presumption of joint legal and joint physical custody unless domestic abuse has occurred between the parties.
 It would also establish that joint custody means that each parent receives 50 percent of the parenting time.
 This bill also states that the court may determine how to calculate what 50 percent parenting time means, and suggests the method of counting overnights.
 This bill is still under review.

+Mississippi

+Mississippi enacted House Bill 1662 in 2026.
+The bill amended Section 93-5-24 of the Mississippi Code to create a rebuttable presumption that "joint custody and equally shared parenting time is in the best interest of the child."
+The presumption is rebuttable by a preponderance of the evidence, and a court that does not award joint custody with equally shared parenting time must document its reasons for deviating from the presumption.
+The act also provides a child-support calculation for equal-parenting-time cases, allows deviation where both parents agree on a different arrangement, and states that the new presumption applies only to initial temporary and initial final custody orders entered after July 1, 2026.

+The bill passed the Mississippi House on February 11, 2026, the Senate on March 5, 2026, both chambers adopted the conference report on March 31-April 1, 2026, and Governor Tate Reeves approved it on April 8, 2026.
+Mississippi Today reported that the measure would make 50-50 joint custody the legal standard in divorce cases, subject to rebuttal based on the child's best interests.